Solar eclipse of September 12, 2034

-An annular solar eclipse will occur on September 12, 2034.
+An annular solar eclipse will occur at the Moon's ascending node of orbit on Tuesday, September 12, 2034, with a magnitude of 0.9736.
 A solar eclipse occurs when the Moon passes between Earth and the Sun, thereby totally or partly obscuring the image of the Sun for a viewer on Earth.
 An annular solar eclipse occurs when the Moon's apparent diameter is smaller than the Sun's, blocking most of the Sun's light and causing the Sun to look like an annulus (ring).
 An annular eclipse appears as a partial eclipse over a region of the Earth thousands of kilometres wide.
+Occurring about 5.7 days before apogee (on September 18, 2034, at 8:05 UTC), the Moon's apparent diameter will be smaller.

-The eclipse will commence over the southern Pacific Ocean, and enter South America.
+The eclipse will commence over the southern Pacific Ocean and then enter South America.
 Countries under the path include northern Chile, southern Bolivia, northern Argentina, southern Paraguay, and southern Brazil.
 The eclipse will then enter the Atlantic Ocean, and terminate approximately 2000 miles southeast of South America.
+A partial eclipse will be visible for parts of Central America, the Caribbean, South America, and Antarctica.